mvolkmann/blog/src/deno.md

 The generated script uses the `deno run` command to execute the program just as you would when running it yourself.

+Bundling and installing a Deno application is not a good solution for distributed apps to users.
+In order for users to run the app they would need to:

+- get the `.js` file created by the `bundle` command
+- get the script created by the `install` command
+- install Deno
+- run the script using the same shell that was specified in the `install` command

+A better solution using `deno compile` is coming soon.

 ## Shell Completions

 The `deno completion` command generations shell-specific commands